pingcap/docs-cn/op-guide/ansible-deployment-scale.md

     ansible-playbook bootstrap.yml -l 172.16.10.101,172.16.10.102
     ```

-    > **Note:** If an alias is configured in the `inventory.ini` file, for example, `node101 ansible_host=172.16.10.101`, use `-1` to specify the alias when executing `ansible-playbook`.
+    > **Note:** If an alias is configured in the `inventory.ini` file, for example, `node101 ansible_host=172.16.10.101`, use `-l` to specify the alias when executing `ansible-playbook`.
 For example, `ansible-playbook bootstrap.yml -l node101,node102`.
 This also applies to the following steps.

 3. Deploy the newly added node: